openhab/openhab-addons/bundles/org.openhab.binding.bloomsky/README.md

 ![Bloomsky](./doc/bloomsky_sky_weather_station.svg)

 This is a "read-only" binding that uses the [BloomSky API](http://weatherlution.com/bloomsky-api/?doing_wp_cron=1615241711.4678061008453369140625) to retrieve the sensor data from the **SKY1, SKY2** and **STORM** personal weather stations.

-If you are not familiar with these weather stations, you can find out more at the [BloomSky Home Page](https://www.bloomsky.com/).
+For those not familiar with these weather stations, you can find out more at the [BloomSky Home Page](https://www.bloomsky.com/).

 If you already have this weather station, you will need to obtain an API authorization key at the [BloomSky Device Owners Portal](https://dashboard.bloomsky.com/) using the [Developers Link](https://dashboard.bloomsky.com/user#api) found on the left side of the screen after you log in.

-The BloomSky weather station posts updates every 5 minutes (this is not configurable and a drawback if you want real-time updates).
-Subsequently, this binding's refresh rate cannot be set for less than 5 minutes (300 seconds).
+ This binding's refresh rate cannot be set for less than 5 minutes (300 seconds); BloomSky posts updates every 5 minutes (this is not configurable and a drawback if you want real-time updates).

 The [API Documentation](./doc/v1.6BloomskyDeviceOwnerAPIDocumentationforBusinessOwners.pdf) is bare-bones; it was last updated in 2017 along with the addition of the STORM weather station.

 While the WeatherUnderground/WeatherCompany does have an integration with personal weather stations including BloomSky, it is limited in the observations it provides and does not provide a way to retrieve the images or videos that are captured by the BloomSky weather station.

 ## Supported Things